Why Families Are Moving from NYC to Greenwich

 Martha Z Jeffrey | Sotheby's International Realty | (203) 964-7800 | marthazjeffrey.com

-Martha Z Jeffrey is a licensed real estate agent with Sotheby's International Realty in Greenwich, CT.
-With 40+ years of experience, she specializes in luxury homes, waterfront properties, and NYC-to-CT relocations.
+Licensed real estate agent with Sotheby's International Realty in Greenwich, CT.
+40+ years of experience specializing in luxury homes, waterfront properties, and NYC-to-CT relocations.
 Visit her website or call (203) 964-7800.